Urgency and scarcity.

 Compared to the customers who got only the standard sales appeal, those who were also told about the future scarcity of beef bought more than twice as much.

-This is a technique that a number of eCommerce stores, like Amazon, use to great effect.
+This is a technique that a number of ecommerce stores, like Amazon, use to great effect.
 One of the traditional problems that online retailers face is the innate desire among buyers for instant gratification.
 Adding the specific time left to claim a delivery offer – “You have 10 minutes to get one-day delivery” – further intensifies scarcity.
+This is also one of the current ecommerce trends.

 Building urgency on ecommerce product page technique no. 1: Offer same-day or next-day delivery for orders made before a certain time!
 Click To Tweet